Everything you need to know...

 Applied learning is the ethos at the heart of all Sheffield Hallam courses, meaning that you are given the opportunity to put your study into practice.

 You'll be taught by professionals who are active in their field - so you'll get cutting edge, industry focused knowledge of your subject.
-You'll gain real-world skills through placements, workshops and live projects, often getting the opportunity to work with big global brands.
+You'll gain real-world skills through laboratory work and projects.

 Come to an open day